 Getting started with ItemPick¶

-This tutorial shows how to set up the rc_visard to start using the ItemPick component and guides the reader to the computation of the first grasps.
+This tutorial shows how to set up the rc_visard to start using the ItemPick module and guides the reader to the computation of the first grasps.

 Before we start¶